henrygoodman/gitea/docs/content/usage/webhooks.en-us.md

 ### Event information

-**WARNING**: The `secret` field in the payload is deprecated as of Gitea 1.13.0 and will be removed in 1.14.0: https://github.com/go-gitea/gitea/issues/11755
+**WARNING**: The `secret` field in the payload is deprecated as of Gitea 1.13.0 and was removed in 1.14.0: https://github.com/go-gitea/gitea/issues/11755

 The following is an example of event information that will be sent by Gitea to a Payload URL: